poiyomi/PoiyomiDocs/blog/2022-10-17-texture-optimization/2022-10-17-texture-optimization.md

 ### Recommendations

 Different textures have different requirements.
-Here's some recommendations of what to ues for what situation:
+Here's some recommendations of what to use for what situation:

 #### Color Textures